AdobeDocs/journey-optimizer-learn.en/help/personalize-content/add-offer-decisioning-to-messages.md

 ---
-title: Add offers as personalization
+title: Add offers as personalization to a message
 description: Learn how to add an offer decisioning component to messages in Journey Optimizer.
 kt: 8033
 thumbnail: 334088.jpg